-But now that Trump is ending the DACA program, I'm wondering: What happens to my Social Security Number?
-Is it canceled?
+I have lived in the U.S. most of my life, but never had a Social Security Number until I got DACA.
+Now I have a job, and a house.
+But I'm wondering: What would happen to my Social Security Number if DACA ended?
+Would it be canceled?
 If the number is not canceled, and I have to find a new job, why shouldn't I just be able to keep giving my number to employers in order to get a job?

-What's more, the amount your employer deducted from your paycheck and paid into the Social Security system remains on your record, and may create a possibility of benefits for you when you retire or are disabled.
+On the one hand, your Social Security Number (SSN) is yours for life.
+It will not be canceled or changed if and when the DACA program truly ends.
+What's more, the amount your employer deducted from your paycheck and paid into the Social Security system remains on your record, and creating a possibility of benefits for you if and when you retire or are disabled.

 On the other hand, having received your Social Security Number (SSN) through the DACA program, your card probably contains the following text: "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."

 That means that if you were to find another job after DACA had ended without your having obtained any alternate status in the U.S., and you showed the card to your new employer (in order to fulfill federal legal requirements about documenting your right to work), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).

 Because you would no longer have an unexpired work permit by then, the employer would not be able to lawfully hire you.

 The Trump Administration made numerous attempts to terminate DACA.
 Although the Supreme Court said in 2020 that these efforts were an "arbitrary and capricious" failure, the Administration kept trying, including refusing to accept new initial applications (renewals only).

 Nevertheless, in January 2021, Joe Biden became president, and immediately ordered reinstatement of the DACA program.